italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 .. note::

-    Credential Type Metadata JSON Document MAY be retrieved directly from URL contained in the claim **vct** using the HTTP GET method or using the vctm header parameter if provided.
-Unlike specified in Section 6.3.1 of `SD-JWT-VC`_ the **.well-known** endpoint is not supported in the current implementation profile.
+    Credential Type Metadata JSON Document MAY be retrieved directly from the URL contained in the claim **vct**, using the HTTP GET method or using the vctm header parameter if provided.
+Unlike specified in Section 6.3.1 of `SD-JWT-VC`_ the **.well-known** endpoint is not included in the current implementation profile.
+Implementers may decide to use it for interoperability with other systems.

 Digital Credential Metadata Type